AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/RoleRequirementsType/README.md

 RoleRequirementsType Class
 ==========================
-AutomationML 2.1 APIThis class is a CAEXWrapper for the CAEX-Element 'RoleRequirements'.
+This class is a CAEXWrapper for the CAEX-Element 'RoleRequirements'.

 Inheritance Hierarchy